Mental Blocks Psychology: Why Your Brain Freezes and How to Break Through

 🎧 Audio Available

 This article is for educational purposes and reflects Dr. Ceruto’s clinical observations.
-It does not constitute medical advice, diagnosis, or treatment.
+It does not constitute medical advice, clinical evaluation, or intervention.
 If you are experiencing persistent cognitive difficulties, please consult a licensed mental health professional.

 Key Takeaways